kaosat-dev/Blenvy/crates/bevy_gltf_save_load/README.md

 > Note: I **highly** recomend you change states when you start/finish saving & loading, otherwise things **will** get unpredictable
 Please see [the example]('https://github.com/kaosat-dev/Blender_bevy_components_workflow/tree/main/examples/bevy_gltf_save_load/basic/src/game/mod.rs#77') for this.

+## Additional notes

+- the name + path of the **static** level blueprint/gltf file will be saved as part of the save file, and reused to dynamically load the correct static assets, which is necessary when you have multiple levels, and thus all required information to reload a save is contained within the save

 ## SystemSet

 For convenience ```bevy_gltf_save_load``` provides two **SystemSets**